Helix-11/map-reduce-krohn/README.md

 ### map-reduce-krohn
 Practicing mapping and reducing
-## Observing Crypocurrencues using Big Data
+## Observing Crypocurrencies using Big Data

 I found a Kaggle dataset that had all of the changes for the top 100 crypto coins over a 24H, 30D, and 1Y period.
 I know that there has been a lot of false hype behind a lot of crypto coin projects and I personally like a lot of other people have lost money in the crypto market.
 I wondered "out of the 100 most popular crypto projects, how many of them ended the day in the negative?"

 From the initial dataset, I'll map to key-value pairs: crypto, amount.
-In my case, I used the terminal "sort" command but I don't think it did anything.
+In my case, I used the terminal "sort" command to put them in alphabetical order, so it was easier to look at.
 A command I did find helpful was "Select-Object -Skip 1" because after mapping, my first line in my command was "crypto, amount".
 Then, I'll reduce all the key-value pairs to keep only the crypto coins whose performance was less than 0 in a 24H period.